Das Wandern ist des Müllers Lust: History of the text

 The beginning of the poetry is based on the play Rose, die schöne Müllerin, which premiered in the house of Friedrich August von Staegemann in Berlin in the fall of 1816.
 Inspired by Giovanni Paisiellos 1788 opera La molinara, Ludwig Berger wrote the plot as a Liedspiel.
 Berger requested more texts related to the topic, which Müller wrote during a study trip to Italy, completed in Dessau in 1820.
-In the context of the cycle, the beginning reflects, beyond the joy of Wandern, the strict scheme of required journeyman years as part of the training of craftsmen, who often longed for rest.
+In the context of the cycle, the beginning reflects, beyond the joy of Wandern, the scheme of wandering journeymen craftsmen, who often longed for rest.
 The text mentions in four short stanzas that "to wander is the miller's delight", comparing the steady restless motion of walking to that of the water driving mills, their wheels and stones, and asks in the fifth and last stanza leave from the master and his wife.

 The poem was published in 1821 in Sieben und siebzig Gedichte aus den hinterlassenen Papieren eines reisenden Waldhornisten (Seventy seven poems from the bequested papers of a travelling hornist).